Week Report 2

 notes2.md

 , answer the following questions.
 Make sure to use proper markdown syntax to make your notes file look presentable.
 Use headings, paragraphs and bullet point formatting.
-This, at a minimun, should make your file look presentable.
+This, at a minimum, should make your file look presentable.
 NO SCREENSHOTS!
 All the information to answer the questions can be found in the Lecture 2 presentation Introduction to Linux and The basics of virtualization

 Lecture 2 Introduction to Linux Notes (this is the tittle of the document - Heading 1 formatting please!)